 It’s a clash of ethics to potentially blow the whistle on an operation which is benefiting so many people; the ethics of utilitarianism (what is best for the most people) and the ethics of virtue (that which is the highest good) to be precise.
-But as an impartial journalist, I’m here to tell you the truth.
+But as a journalist, I’m here to tell you the truth.
+The ethics, I’ll leave up to you.

 “I can’t go on record”, my source said.
 “I still care about Fairtrade.
 I want to believe in Fairtrade and I still think they do good work.
 But their integrity has been compromised by Cadbury and I think people should at least know.”